yeonuk44/yeonuk44.github.io/_posts/2024-01-13-multiple-function-for-string-control.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_About_Converting_Strings_To_Arrays
+lng_pair: id_About_Multiple_Functions_For_String_Control
-title: About converting strings to arrays
+title: About multiple functions for string control
-# title: About converting strings to arrays
+# title: About multiple functions for string control
 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml
 author: Yeonuk